Recruiter2/724events/README.md

 <pre>note when adding comments in react
 //example comment
-it should be closed it seems as follows :
+it should have space after  //:
-//example comment */
+// example comment
 </pre>